NVComputing/nvcomputingsite/markdown/usaco.md

 **_For full rules, check the [USACO website’s rules page.](http://usaco.org/index.php?page=instructions)_**

-USACO is a programming competition that occurs **4 times** during the year that are made to make you hate cows and farmers with an intense passion.
+USACO is a programming competition that occurs **4 times** during the year.

-_(These dates are from last year, and are a rough estimate; they are not necessarily accurate for the 2020-2021 season.)_
+(These dates are from last year, and are a rough estimate; they are not necessarily accurate for the 2020-2021 season.)_

 *   Dec 13-16: First Contest
 *   Jan 17-20: Second Contest